Blog

 Adult Healthy Dragons:

-For the majority or people we recommended P.J.
+Alternatively, if you dragon is not a "picker" that eats substrate, we recommended P.J.
 Murphy Sani-Chips.
 They are sanitized scent free, dust free, highly absorbent ultra small particle blend of aspen, beech, birch and maple.
 Liquid excrement is quickly absorbed, it facilitates quick spot cleaning, the texture is soft making it comfortable to sleep on, and the particles are small enough that if ingested in small amounts will pass through safely.
 This substrate is the easiest to maintain and most cost effective for your average animal keeper where spot cleaning alone can easily maintain a biologically clean substrate between complete substrate replacements.

 Other Substrates: